 At the end of each reporting period, Nidec assesses each of its assets to see whether there is an indication that it may be impaired.
 If there is an indication that an asset may be impaired or an annual impairment test is required, then the asset's recoverable amount is estimated.
-For goodwill, intangible assets having indefinite useful life, and intangible assets not yet available for use, an impairment test is carried out annually or whenever there is an indication of impairment.
+For goodwill, intangible assets having indefinite useful life, and intangible assets not yet available for use, an impairment test is carried out at least once per year or whenever there is an indication of impairment.